AdaCore/spark2014/docs/develguide/gnatwhy3.rst

 This section provides a quick description of GNATWhy3.
 GNATWhy3 is an executable written in OCaml as an overcoat layer for Why3 (reusing part of its API and most of the code).
-The submodule of spark2014 git repository called Why3 follows the changes of Why3 branch new_ide asynchronously (we usually merge when a useful feature is available or a soundness issue appear).
+The submodule of spark2014 git repository called Why3 follows the changes of Why3 branch master asynchronously (we usually merge when a useful feature is available or a soundness issue appears).

-???
-TODO Make an index here.

-This part of the document is decomposed as follows:

-- Why3 part (organization of the files and their use),
-- GNATWhy3 part (organization of the files and their use),
-- useful debug flags ???
-To be done
-- drivers and theories
-- on debugging OCaml code ???
-TODO too beginnerish for this document ?

 GNATWhy3 Debug
 ==============